- Find a Trail

-The Kipton to Elyria rail-trail is a 13-mile paved path and part of the 65-mile North Coast Inland Trail.
+The Kipton to Elyria rail-trail was constructed where the Toledo, Norwalk and Cleveland Railroad once stood.
+The The Kipton to Elyria rail-trai stretches 13-miles and is primarily paved, aside from a small portion that is crushed stone towards Kipton.
+The Kipton to Elyria rail-trail is part of the 65-mile North Coast Inland Trail.
 The corridor is classic rail-trail: flat and mostly straight.

 Heading northeast from Kipton's downtown community park and restored depot, you travel only 50 feet before encountering a plaque commemorating the Great Kipton Train Wreck.
 This was the scene of an 1891 train collision in which eight people died.
 The wreck was blamed on the station engineer's watch, which was slow by four minutes and caused him to delay moving one of the trains to a separate track.
 Railroad officials hired prominent Cleveland jeweler Webb Ball to investigate railroad timekeeping and institute precision performance and inspection standards.
 Locals credit Ball's capable work with the origin of the much-used idiom "on the ball."